 We collect waste streams that are disposed of by incineration.
 This includes RCRA meds and non-RCRA meds.
 (Although non-RCRA pharmaceutical waste doesn’t meet the definition of hazardous waste, we still consider it to be dangerous to human health and the environment.
 We have increased our collection of non-RCRA waste.
 The hospital also manages this waste stream as “incinerate only”, to protect the environment.)
 Our total pharmaceutical waste collection has increased by 43 percent during the past three years.

 The hospital has changed its disposal of DEA-controlled substances from sink drain disposal to collection containers that render the drugs irretrievable.
-This waste stream will now be destroyed by incineration.
+This waste stream is now destroyed by incineration.

 In October 2017, the pharmacy initiated a program to reduce unnecessary insulin waste throughout the hospital.
 The program began with the long-acting insulin, insulin glargine (brand name Lantus).
 Instead of dispensing one vial per patient, the pharmacy is utilizing the hospital's automated dispensing machines (Pyxis), coupled with custom bar-coded labels, to allow nurses to withdraw single doses of insulin for patients and label the individual insulin syringe right at the Pyxis.
 This allows bedside barcode scanning for insulin and also minimizes waste (due to more efficient use of each vial of insulin.)
-After four months, the project has reduced insulin purchases by 77 percent which, given the rising cost of insulin, will save the hospital nearly $300,000 annually.
+After four months, the project had reduced insulin purchases by 77 percent with an estimated annual savings of nearly $300,000.

 Jeannene Strianse, Martin Kroll, Cliff Roggemann, Kathy Terwilliger, John Bruno and Frank Albergo